Erik Peterson | Violin

 Barbara Thiem ist gesucht für Vorträge, als Beraterin und Gast bei Organisationen wie Encontre Orquestra de Cordas da UnB in Brasilien, Pan American Cello Festival in Texas, und bei Konferenzen wie Music Teachers National Association, der American Musicological Society und der American String Teachers Association sowie bei Versammlungen und Wettbewerben der Staaten.

-Sie unterrichtet und konzertiert an der School of Music, Theater, and Dance bei Colorado State University, wo sie Cello und Kammermusik unterrichtet und eine drei-Semester Sequenz von Pädagogik anbietet.
+Thiem unterrichtete und spielte an der School of Music, Theater and Dance von Colorado State University bis Frühjahr 2022, wo sie Cello und Kammermusik unterrichtet und eine drei-Semester Sequenz von Pädagogik anbietet.
 Sie unterrichtete auch an den folgenden Universitäten: University of Wyoming, University of Colorado, University of Texas at Dallas und Iowa State University.
 Im Sommer hat sie mehrmals die Internationale Sommerakademie in Schloss Ort geleitet.

 Ihr Master of Music und Performance Certificate in Cello ist von Indiana University, wo sie mit Janos Starker studierte und seine Assistentin war.
 In Köln studierte sie mit dem Avant-garde Cellisten Siegried Palm.